 Every phone greeting should be pleasant and professional.
 It’s easy for a customer to pick up on the mood of the person answering the phone, so if the person answering seems cheerful and positive, it may rub off on a potential client wanting to do business with you.

 Be sure to answer the phone while sitting up straight and smiling to ensure you sound pleasant.

 Be sincere and feel free to change up the basic greeting if it will allow you or your employees to be more genuine.
 Before you hang up, ask if there is anything else you can assist the client with before they let you go in case they forgot something.

 Make sure your professional phone greeting follows these guidelines and also is appropriate for your business or industry.
-Consider what information they are calling for and what they are expecting to hear when they call when you are constructing a great phone greeting.
-Always stay professional and courteous and your phone greeting will follow.
+Consider what information they are calling for and what they are expecting to hear when they call when you are creating a professional phone greeting.

 We’ll put together a professional phone greeting for your business and handle all your calls for the next 30 days absolutely free.
 Just click the button below to sign up for our full 30 day free trial and take the month to decide if a virtual receptionist is right for you!